Thushar-marvel/Chat_bot-using-ANN/README.md

 Intend file is created which is in json format.
 This file consists of set of tags and for each tag set of predefined questions along with answers.

 # Data loading and pre processing
-Intend file is loaded and converted it to list of words.
-Tokenization is done using nltk library which means converting sentence to seperate words.
+Intend file is loaded and converted it as list of words.Tokenization is done using nltk library (converting sentence to seperate words).
 ![image](https://user-images.githubusercontent.com/69953585/110900881-784ad500-8329-11eb-96c3-15393c872317.png)

 Each word in the query/ question is normalized using stemming method(convert word to its base form)